AkshaayDev/mr-flower-pot/README.md

 # Mr. Flower Pot🌸

 ## Overview
 Mr. Flower Pot is a **discord bot** made using [TypeScript](https://www.typescriptlang.org) and [Bun](https://bun.sh).
-It was originally created as a fun experimental bot for small servers, but can also be helpful to your servers.
+It was originally created as a fun experimental bot, but can also be helpful to your servers.

 ## Features
 Mr. Flower Pot works with discord slash commands.
 The commands are as followed: